jierdin/sprout/operating-agreement.md

 (b)Other than in connection with a transfer of Membership Interests in accordance with this Agreement, a Member associated with a Series shall not take any voluntary action (including, without limitation, resignation) that directly causes it to cease to be a Member of the Company associated with such Series.
 Unless otherwise approved by Members associated with a Series owning a Majority Interest of such Series, a Member who ceases to be a Member associated with such Series (a “Resigning Member”), regardless of whether such termination was the result of a voluntary act by such Member, shall not be entitled to receive any distributions from the Company with respect to such Series in excess of those distributions to which such Member would have been entitled had such Member remained a Member associated with such Series.
 Except as otherwise expressly provided herein, a Resigning Member shall immediately become an assignee associated with such Series.
 Damages for breach of this Section 12.02(b) shall be monetary damages only (and not specific performance), and such damages may be offset against distributions by the Company with respect to such Series to which the Resigning Member would otherwise be entitled.

 (c) The termination and winding up of a Series shall not cause a dissolution of the Company (even if there are no remaining Series) or the termination of any other Series.
 The termination of a Series shall not affect the limitation on liabilities of such Series or any other Series provided by this Agreement and the Act.

+TODO: Series can be terminated by Company (child can be terminated by parent) under certain conditions such as failure to pay into Redistribution protocol

 ###### Section 12.03 - Winding Up, Liquidation and Distribution of Assets of a Series Upon Termination of Such Series: